aspose-cad/Aspose.CAD-Reference-Tutorials/cad/english/java/cad-drawing-conversion/_index.md

 ---
-title: "Export DWG to PDF and Convert CAD Drawings – Aspose.CAD Java Tutorial"
+title: "How to Create PDF from DWG – Aspose.CAD Java Tutorial"
 linktitle: "Export DWG to PDF"
 second_title: "Aspose.CAD Java API"
-description: "Learn how to export DWG to PDF, convert DWG to raster, and transform DWT to DXF using Aspose.CAD for Java.
+description: "Learn how to create PDF from DWG using Aspose.CAD for Java, convert DWG to raster, and transform DWT to DXF.
 Step‑by‑step guides for Java CAD to PDF workflows."
 weight: 20
 url: /java/cad-drawing-conversion/
-date: 2025-12-14
+date: 2026-02-17
 ---

 {{< blocks/products/pf/main-wrap-class >}}
 {{< blocks/products/pf/main-container >}}
 {{< blocks/products/pf/tutorial-page-section >}}

-# Export DWG to PDF and Convert CAD Drawings
+# How to Export DWG to PDF with Aspose.CAD for Java

 ## Introduction

-Unlock the full potential of your CAD drawings with Aspose.CAD for Java.
-Whether you're a seasoned professional or just starting out, our step‑by‑step tutorials will guide you through seamless **export dwg to pdf** conversions, raster image generation, and other common CAD manipulation tasks.
-You’ll discover how to convert DWG to raster, export specific layouts, and even turn DWT files into DXF—all with clean Java code and no external dependencies.
+In this tutorial, you'll learn **how to export dwg pdf** files using Aspose.CAD for Java, enabling you to convert DWG drawings to PDF, raster images, and many other formats.
+Whether you're a seasoned CAD professional or just getting started, our step‑by‑step guides show you how to perform common CAD manipulation tasks without any external dependencies.

 ## Quick Answers
 - **What is the easiest way to export DWG to PDF in Java?** Use Aspose.CAD’s `PdfOptions` together with the `Image.save` method.